MediaArea/MediaConch/CheckerArchitecture.md

 ## Container/Wrapper vs Stream/Essence Coherency Check

-### Preforma MediaInfo
+### Conch
-PreForma MediaInfo will support the coherency check between all suppoted formats (see Container/Wrapper implementation checker and Stream/Essence implementation checker parts)
+Conch will support the coherency check between all suppoted formats (see Container/Wrapper implementation checker and Stream/Essence implementation checker parts)

 ## Baseband Analyzer

-### Preforma MediaInfo
+### Conch

 - None (only creation of the API)